ibm-cloud-docs/power-iaas/connect-azure-multicloud.md

 This section describes how to connect to IBM Direct Link from an MCR.
 For more information on connecting from a Port, see [Connecting to IBM Cloud Direct Link](https://docs.megaport.com/cloud/megaport/ibm/direct-link-2.0/).

-You can also watch this [Private Connectivity to IBM Cloud](https://www.youtube.com/watch?v=FK8ZDjlZsSM) video, which shows how quick and easy to connect to IBM Cloud using Megaport.
+You can also watch this [Private Connectivity to IBM Cloud](https://www.youtube.com/watch?v=FK8ZDjlZsSM){: external} video, which shows how quick and easy to connect to IBM Cloud using Megaport.

 See the documentation outlined in [Megaport documentation](https://docs.megaport.com/cloud/mcr/ibm-2.0/), by using the worksheet fields that you entered previously.